Solar power in Chile

 Solar power in Chile is an increasingly important source of energy.
 Total installed photovoltaic (PV) capacity in Chile reached 11.05 GW in 2023.
-In 2024, Solar energy provided 19.92 TWh of electricity generation in Chile, accounting for 22.3% of total national electricity grid generation, compared to less than 0.1% in 2013.
+In 2025, solar energy generated 19.92 TWh of electricity in Chile, accounting for 25.1% of total national electricity grid generation, compared to less than 0.1% in 2013.

 In October 2015 Chile's Ministry of Energy announced its "Roadmap to 2050: A Sustainable and Inclusive Strategy", which planned for 19% of the country's electricity to be from solar energy, 23% wind power, and 29% hydroelectric power.

 In November 2024, Chile's solar power generation capacity was projected to quadruple until 2060, in order to help decarbonize Chile's electricity generation.
-Energy storage will play a key role in taking in excess supply during the day and releasing it during the night.
+Energy storage is expected to play a key role by storing a excess electricity generated during the day and releasing it at night.
 Due to its high solar potential, solar power developments will likely grow most in the north.
 Solar generation is expected to contribute 46% of Chile's electricity in 2060.

+The Catholic University of the North has a leading position in Chile and South America in solar power research.
+The origin of this research dates back to the early days of the university in the late 1950s and 1960s when a group young researchers dubbed the heliocistas proposed research into solar power in defiance to nuclear power research that was in vougue then.
+In the 2010s, the development of new more efficient solar power technologies in conjunction with the Fukushima nuclear accident of 2011 cemented the government position in favouring solar power and dissipated a previous pressure that had built to push for nuclear power in Chile.